Most of us are eating more salt than we realise

 Take it off the table

 Remove the salt shaker from the table and use less salt in your cooking.
-Add flavour by using herbs and spices instead of salt – you'll soon find you don't miss it!
+Add flavour by using herbs and spices instead of salt – you'll soon find you do not miss it!

 Salt smart shopper